 I’m currently on contract as the special projects editor at New York Magazine’s Select All, where I edit a pop-up blog about the physical internet.
 Before that, I was on staff at WIRED magazine as the research assistant to editor-in-chief Nicholas Thompson.
 Before that, I was a member of The Atlantic’s ✨special projects team✨ where I built, managed, and edited cool features (such as a retrospective on the Obama presidency, an oral history of the American workforce, and an interactive on how the world has changed during your lifetime (the last of which won a 2017 MPA Imagination Award!)).

 I’m interested in experimental media and the intersection of comedy, tech, and journalism.
-In 2016, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that uses Bureau of Labor Statistics data to account for historic wage inequity.
-I’ve also done things with Stupid Hackathon and The Useless Press, and read jokes with An Evening of Humorous Readings.
-I also occasionally work with NYU’s Interactive Telecommunications Program (ITP), and this summer was an “Instigator” at the program’s ITP Camp, where I helped lead workshops on media, art, and technology.
+In 2016, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that used Bureau of Labor Statistics data to account for historic wage inequity.

 In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni, which would be a weird sentence if I didn’t go to Tufts.
 I revived and redesigned the then-25-year-old publication, launching its first website and growing its staff from five to 60.
 The group’s official constitution is pretty wild.

 More of my résumé can be seen by looking at my résumé.

 If you’d like to hire me to do something cool for you, or just want to chat, please don’t hesitate to send me an email.
 I’d love to hear from you!